 - Last, enter a 4-digit PIN

 What is P-EBT

-P-EBT provides temporary assistance for households with children affected by school closures during the public health emergency during March, April and May 2020.
+P-EBT provides a one-time payment to households with children affected by school closures during the public health emergency during March, April and May 2020.

 P-EBT benefits are a food benefit that can be used to purchase any food product that is not hot and prepared.
 P-EBT benefits equal the amount of the national daily reimbursement for free breakfast and lunch ($5.70), multiplied by the average number of days that school was canceled in the months of March, April, and May 2020.

 The benefit can be used at stores nationwide that accept Electronic Benefit Transfer (EBT) Cards.
 P-EBT benefits are issued on the same card that Wyoming Supplemental Nutrition Assistance Program (SNAP) benefits are issued on.